truzo/tomango-2018/site/content/thinks/how-to-use-your-website-to-get-the-right-type-of-customer.md

 Let’s say you sell fancy kitchens.
 When someone walks into your showroom, they nearly always ask:

-a.
-Do you design the kitchen for us?
+a) Do you design the kitchen for us?
-b.
-Do we need to pay for that?
+b) Do we need to pay for that?
-c.
-Do you just do traditional/modern/large/small kitchens?
+c) Do you just do traditional/modern/large/small kitchens?
-d.
-Do you install the kitchen, or do we need to find an installer?
+d) Do you install the kitchen, or do we need to find an installer?
-e.
-How long will it take?
+e) How long will it take?
-f.
-How do I know it won’t go wrong and I’ll still be waiting for my tiling to be done six months later?
+f) How do I know it won’t go wrong and I’ll still be waiting for my tiling to be done six months later?
-g.
-Do you have the fancy [slide and hide Neff oven](https://www.neff-home.com/uk/discover/slideandhide) off of Bake Off?
+g) Do you have the fancy [slide and hide Neff oven](https://www.neff-home.com/uk/discover/slideandhide) off of Bake Off?
-h.
-How much will it cost me?
+h) How much will it cost me?
 Can you give me a rough idea?

 You need to make sure your content answers these questions.
 So, you’ll probably want to include these messages or pages on your site:

-a.
-A page that says you do the design (and that it’s free)
+a) A page that says you do the design (and that it’s free)
-b.
-A page showing all the different types of kitchens you’ve done, and how amazing they are
+b) A page showing all the different types of kitchens you’ve done, and how amazing they are
-c.
-Testimonials from customers saying how creative the design was and how smoothly the installation went
+c) Testimonials from customers saying how creative the design was and how smoothly the installation went
-d.
-A page about installation, your installers, how they’ve worked for you for years and are really reliable, and how long it usually takes
+d) A page about installation, your installers, how they’ve worked for you for years and are really reliable, and how long it usually takes
-e.
-A page about the appliances and brands you sell
+e) A page about the appliances and brands you sell
-f.
-A bit about roughly how much they might need to budget
+f) A bit about roughly how much they might need to budget

 At this stage, you’ve got the basis for the structure of the site, and an idea of how the customer might move through the site (this is called the [User Journey](/thinks/what-is-user-journey)).